Softening Point Test of Bitumen

 The softening point shows the temperature at which the bitumen gains a certain degree of softening under the specifications of the test.
 This test is carried out by using the Ring and Ball apparatus.
 The softening point helps to determine the temperature up to which bitumen can be heated for different road use applications.

 It is also known as the Ring and ball Test.
-This is because ring and ball apparatus are major equipment used for determining the softening point of bitumen.
+This is because ring and ball apparatus is major equipment used for determining the softening point of bitumen.

 The significance, apparatus and materials, precautions, observation table, result, and conclusion for the softening point test of bitumen are given below: